mitchellh/vagrant-google/README.md

 export GOOGLE_SSH_KEY_LOCATION="/home/testuser/.ssh/id_rsa"
 ```

-After, you can run acceptance tests by running the `run` task in `acceptance` namespace:
+After, you can run acceptance tests by running the `run` task in `acceptance`
+namespace:
 ```sh
 $ bundle exec rake acceptance:run
 ```

+**IMPORTANT NOTES**:

+- Since acceptance tests spin up instances on GCE, the whole suite may take
+ 20+ minutes to run.
+- Since those are live instances, **you will be billed** for running them.

 ## Changelog
  * See [CHANGELOG.md](https://github.com/mitchellh/vagrant-google/blob/master/CHANGELOG.md)